Is Human Existence Ultimately Futile?

 So within one billion years, humans must find a new home on a new planet in a new solar system, or perish.
 When human life disappears, that will be the end of accumulated human knowledge, from quantum scale physics to cosmology to the technology used to create our modern world.

 There is just one small problem with finding a new planet, though.
 Earth is unique.
-The manner of its formation is so unusual (see Why Are There No Visitors from Outer Space?), that possibly only one in 10,000 solar systems have a planet like Earth.
+The manner of its formation is so unusual (see Earth's Unlikely Formation), that possibly only one in 100,000 solar systems have a planet like Earth.
+And even with an Earth-like planet the chances of intelligent life with advanced technology are even more remote.

-Given the vast distances within our own Galaxy, the Milky Way, which is 100,000 to 150,000 light-years in diameter, the closest habitable planet is likely to be 30,000 light-years away from us.
-Since we can probably only travel at half light-speed at most, it would take 60,000 years to reach this solar system in the hope that it would be suitable.
+Given the vast distances within our own Galaxy, the Milky Way, which is 100 to 150 light-years in diameter, the closest habitable planet is likely to be at least 30 light-years away from us.
+Since we can probably only travel at half light-speed at most, it would take 60 years to reach that solar system in the hope that it would be suitable.

 Just to avoid any misconceptions, faster than light speed travel, such as Star Trek's fictional warp speed, is not possible given our current understanding of physics and cosmology.
 Only objects without mass, such as photons, can reach the speed of light.

 So is life on Earth ultimately futile?
-From what we know now, it looks like human existence will probably end in one billion years, taking all of its knowledge and fantasies with it.
-There is always hope, however, that new breakthroughs in science and engineering will solve the "find another habitable world" problem.
+From what we know now, it looks like human existence may continue on another planet if great difficulties are overcome through scientific advancement.
 Either way, the universe does not, and will not, care.
 Outside planet Earth, the universe is unforgiving and deadly for all life from Earth.
 We will only be safe on a world where technology is not needed to survive.
+Mars, with its dead magnetic field, is not a suitable candidate.